ONE LIFE BLOG

 IBS can be triggered by many different things, including poor digestion, dietary triggers or food sensitivities, lack of digestive enzymes, hypochlorhydria (low stomach acid), gut dysbiosis (an abnormal balance of bacteria, viruses or fungi in the gut), thyroid issues, stress, parasites…

-Therefore the diagnosis of ‘IBS’ requires further investigation.
+Therefore the diagnosis of ‘IBS’ or undiagnosed gut issue require further investigation.

 We've got to go through it